EricKenjiLee/CaterPy/README.md

 # PySpec
-This is an analysis package made for the application of spectral decompositions for dimensionality reduction on Python
+This is an analysis package made for the application of spectral decompositions for dimensionality reduction on Python.

 ## Motivation
-This package is meant to help provide a set of tools for use in analyzing data using spectral decompositions beginning with SSA, MSSA, and tensor decompositions along with accompanying plotting and statistical testing tools.
+This package is meant to help provide a set of tools for use in analyzing data using spectral decompositions beginning with SSA, MSSA, and TSSA along with accompanying plotting and statistical testing tools.
 On a personal note, this is supposed to serve as a running example of proper software development practices for my future projects.

+Much of the inspiration for this project comes from the [RSSA package](https://github.com/asl/rssa) by Alexander Shlemov and Anton Korobeynikov and also the [pySSA](https://github.com/aj-cloete/pySSA) project by AJ Cloete.

 ## Build status